noamanahmed/LEMP/README.md

 ## Work in Progress
-- Compile nginx from source to allow brotli,redis and work on page speed
-- Server Hardening
 - Pushing backups to offsite storage as object storage etc
 - Support for other programming languages like Go,Rust,.Net etc
-- Create restart-site script
 - Create Drupal,OpenCart etc installer